 After moving to New York City, she was able to work in fast-paced C-level support positions in hospitals, hedge funds, a beauty manufacturing company, and a social impact marketing agency.
 In recent years, she has done accounting for a construction company that builds cultural centers in the Tri-State area.
 In the nonprofit sector, she has done marketing for Chautauqua Theater Company; created social media campaigns with CavanKerry Press; facilitated a nutrition education program with Food Bank for New York City; and as Director of Administration at Concordia, a high-profile politically focused nonprofit, she created original infrastructures and procedures.

-Experienced in marketing sound design, she produced the first season of How You Can Save the World, a podcast about environmental sustainability.
-And Then Suddenly is her first self-created and produced program.
+Experienced in marketing and sound design, she produced the first season of How You Can Save the World, a podcast about environmental sustainability.
+She went on to launch And Then Suddenly in September 2018.

 A weekly program that asks a diverse group of guests about one moment that turned their lives upside down, Angela wears the hats of producer, host marketer, and editor.
 Since its launch, the podcast has been downloaded thousands of times and announced a special series of episodes in partnership with Voice, an international grant organization working to amplify and connect thus far unheard voices in efforts to leave no one behind.